Yudikubota/lottery-using-band-protocol/README.md

-# lottery-using-band-protocol
-A Lottery SmartContract on Kovan testnet using BAND Protocol as oracle
+# A Lottery Using BAND Protocol

+This project is a practice on BAND protocol.

+## Requirements

+- Truffle
+- Node / Npm (or yarn)
+- Ganache
+- ETH on kovan testnet